 - Head out of the city and see Victoria’s largest waterfall; Steavenson Falls.

-- For those looking for an adventerous experience, check out one of the Crossbow (TenPointCrossbows.com offer great deals) or Paintball experiences in the city.
-Snipers Den is a popular place to play, with 7 acres of fields and good prices.
+- For those looking for an adventurous experience, check out one of the Crossbow (TenPointCrossbows.com offer great deals) or Paintball experiences in the city.

 - Head to Brighton Beach to check out its 82 aligned bathing boxes in a European style.